WatershedsWildfireResearchCollaborative/SEPARATE/README.md

     ```
 ---
 ### Option 3: Install from PyPI (For Developers & Scripting Use)
+> ⚠️ **Python 3.12 recommended (3.10 - 3.12 supported)**
+> Python 3.13 is **not yet supported** due to dependency incompatibilities.

-If you want to use SEPARATE’s core Python functions in your own scripts or Jupyter notebooks (without the GUI), you can install the backend functions directly from PyPI:
+If you want to use SEPARATE's core Python functions in your own scripts or Jupyter notebooks (without the GUI), you can install the backend functions directly from PyPI:

 ```
 pip install separate